lucasmccomb/watson-assistant-chatbot-ui/README.md

 2. **Connect the Node.js resource to your Watson Assistant Service**

-    1. Once redirected to the dashboard of the newly-created app, click on the 'Connections' tab in the left-hand menu
+    1. After being redirected to the dashboard of the newly-created app, click on the 'Connections' tab in the left-hand menu
         <img src="./screenshots/2-a.png" alt="Image 2-a" width="400px"/>
     2. Click the 'Create Connection' button
         <img src="./screenshots/2-b.png" alt="Image 2-b" width="600px"/>
-    3. Click 'Connect' on the Watson Assistant service that you want to connect to your app in the list of available services
+    3. Find the Watson Assistant service that you want to connect to your app in the list of available services and click 'Connect'
         <img src="./screenshots/2-c.png" alt="Image 2-c" width="600px"/>
     4. A 'Connect IAM-Enabled Service' dialog box will appear.
 There is no need to change either of the configurations shown.
 Click 'Connect'.
         <img src="./screenshots/2-d.png" alt="Image 2-d" width="400px"/>